 At the end of your accounting period, a journal entry automatically amortizes the expense and accurately accounts for it during the reconciliation process.

-AstraZeneca uses Trintech’s reconciliation solution for account reconciliation to manage its multibillion-dollar balance sheet AstraZeneca struggled with a lack of standardization and visibility over its reconciliation process and wanted to achieve global standards in the account reconciliation process to eliminate inefficiencies, improve compliance, increase balance sheet visibility and reduce costs.
-It quickly realized that the only way it would achieve full global visibility and a world-class reconciliation process was to…View Customer
+AstraZeneca uses Trintech’s reconciliation solution for account reconciliation to manage its multibillion-dollar balance sheet - AstraZeneca struggled with a lack of standardization and visibility over its reconciliation process and wanted to achieve global standards in the account reconciliation process to eliminate inefficiencies, improve compliance, increase balance sheet visibility and reduce costs.
+It quickly realized that the only way it would achieve full global visibility and a world-class reconciliation process was…View Customer